-- All students providing primary, group, or supplemental tutoring services for OMSE:
+- All students providing primary, group, or supplemental tutoring services for OME:

 - Are expected to exhibit professionalism, integrity, openness to feedback.

-- Only work with tutees that they have been officially matched with by the Director of Academic Achievement.
+- Only deliver services to tutees they have been officially matched with by the Director of Academic Achievement.

-- Have an ethical responsibility to ensure they are prepared for all sessions and are offering individualized interventions that are attuned to the developing needs of their tutee.
+- Have an ethical responsibility to ensure they are prepared for all sessions and offer individualized interventions that are attuned to the developing needs of their tutee.

-- Agree to keep any tutee information confidential per the signed Confidentiality Agreement; tutors are encouraged to contact OMSE directly if they have concerns about a tutee’s personal and/or professional success.
+- Agree to keep any tutee information confidential per the signed Confidentiality Agreement; tutors are encouraged to contact OME directly if they have concerns about a tutee’s personal and/or professional success.